Kidney Foundation of Canada

 Finances

-With donations of $26.9m in F2021, Kidney Foundation of Canada is a Major 100, meaning it is one of Canada’s 100 largest charities in terms of donations.
-Administrative costs are 13% of revenues (excluding investment income) and fundraising costs are 36% of donations.
-This means overhead costs are 49%.
-For every dollar donated to the charity, 51 cents go to the cause.
+In F2022, the Kidney Foundation of Canada received $23.8m in donations.
+Administrative costs are 16% of revenues (excluding investment income), and fundraising costs are 45% of donations.
+This means overhead costs are 51%.
+For every dollar donated to the charity, 39 cents go to the cause.
 This is outside of Ci’s reasonable range for overhead spending.

 This charity report has been sent to Kidney Foundation of Canada.
 Comments and edits may be forthcoming.